 E-Prescribe now available for Schedule II Controlled Substances

 Effective Oct.
 30, 2013, Schedule II Controlled Substances can now be filed electronically.
 DPS has designated the placeholder value of 010000000000 (01 plus 10 zeroes) as the E-Prescription Control Number.

-Requirement to provide DEA registration number within 45 days – Effective September 1, 2011, Senate bills 594 and 1273 require a registrant to provide their DEA registration number to the Department of Public Safety within 45 days following the issuance of their DPS registration number.
+Requirement to provide DEA Registration Number within 45 days –Senate bills 594 and 1273 require a registrant to provide their DEA Registration Number to DPS within 45 days following the issuance of their DPS Registration Number.

-- Guidelines for e-prescribing Schedule II controlled substances – Effective September 1, 2011, Senate bill 594 states that an Official Prescription form is not required when a practitioner e-prescribes a Schedule II controlled substance in accordance with Federal law.
+Guidelines for e-prescribing Schedule II Controlled Substances –Senate Bill 594 states an Official Prescription Form is not required when a practitioner e-prescribes a Schedule II Controlled Substance in accordance with Federal law.

-- Controlled substance prescription information to DPS within 7 days – Effective September 1, 2011, Senate bills 594 and 1273 state a pharmacy must transmit to the Department’s Texas Prescription Program controlled substance prescription information within 7 days after the prescription is completely filled.
+Controlled Substance prescription information to DPS within 7 days –Senate bills 594 and 1273 state a pharmacy must transmit to DPS’ Texas Prescription Program controlled substance prescription information within seven days after the prescription is completely filled.